trueheart78/book-notes/working-with-ruby-threads/ch06-real-parallel-threading-with-jruby-and-rubinius.md

 [&lt;&lt; Back to the README](README.md)

-# Chapter 1.
-Threads of Execution
+# Chapter 6.
+Real Parallel Threading with JRuby and Rubinius

 *Notes forthcoming*